-8.2.4 Measuring OS Boot Events Start of informative comment
+8.2.4 Measuring OS Boot Events

 An Event Log enables a challenger to determine the state of trust of the UEFI platform and enables software on the UEFI platform to reconstruct boot events.
 The Operating System handoff code needs to fill the Event Log with information about the boot devices used to get to the Operating System.
 The UEFI platform functions designed for computing hash values and extending PCRs should automatically log the extended events.